signalpoint/jDrupal/docs/02_Hello_World/index.md

 </html>
 ```

-## 3. Add an app.js file
+## 5. Add an app.js file

-Next, create an `app.js` file to power your app.
+Next, create an `app.js` file to run your app and replace the `sitePath` value with the URL to your Drupal website.

-This file will live next to the `index.html` file, for example:

 `http://example.com/app/app.js`